Internet: IPv6

+Subnets

+A subnet or subnetwork is a logical subdivision of an IP network.
 Computers that belong to a subnet are addressed with an identical most-significant bit-group in their IP addresses.
 This results in the logical division of an IP address into two fields, the network number or routing prefix and the rest field or host identifier.
 The rest field is an identifier for a specific host or network interface.